MarcelloSystems/touchscroll/README.md

 </html>
 ```

+> Never use border or padding on scroll elements themselves.
+Do that in a wrapper.
+This has to do with calculations of the scroll.

 ### Handling border and padding
 In this example we use the css property "box-sizing: border-box" to safely still use 100% -100px since both the border and the padding will be part of the headers total height.
 ```html